-Among the noteworthy flowering trees, look for pink cape chestnut, lavender-blue jacaranda, and the sausage tree.
-The Huntington also has many species and hybrids of salvia, with flowers in red, pink, lavender, blue, purple, yellow, and even brown.
+Among the noteworthy flowering trees, look for Yellow Flame Tree (Peltophorum dubium), pink Cape Chestnut (Calodendrum capense), lavender-blue Jacaranda (Jacaranda mimosifolia), and the Sausage Tree (Kigelia africana).
+The garden also has many species and hybrids of Salvia, with flowers in red, pink, lavender, blue, purple, yellow, and even brown.
 Salvia ‘Purple Majesty’ has intense purple flowers, as its name indicates, and was introduced into the plant trade by The Huntington.

 Sausage Tree, Kigelia africana (Bignoniaceae) -- Tree from tropical southeast Africa with nectar-filled maroon flowers visited by bats, baboons, and sunbirds.
 Young fruits on the tree are eaten by giraffes, and by other animals after falling to the ground.
 Not edible by humans, and supposedly poisonous.

 Forest Fever Tree, Anthocleista grandiflora (Loganiaceae) -- Tree from tropical southeast Africa with impressively large leaves.
 A tea made from the bitter leaves or bark is said to be effective against malaria.

 Salvia (Lamiaceae) -- A large genus (900 species) particularly well-represented in Mexico and Central and South America, from which most of our plants come.
 Mostly shrubs or perennials, many kinds are excellent and popular garden plants, including S. leucantha, S. regla, S. greggii, and the Huntington introductions S. 'Indigo Spires’, S. 'Purple Majesty', and S. gesneriiflora 'Mole Poblano'.